Learn how you can check/view SSL certificate in every browser to make sure your leading secure website.

-How to View SSL Certificate Details in Chrome, Firefox, Safari, Internet Explorer and Microsoft Edge?
+- How to View SSL Certificate details in Microsoft Edge

-Visit any SSL-enabled website and click on the green padlock in the address bar.
+Visit any SSL-enabled website and click on the gray padlock in the address bar.
 A small popup will appear.

 Click on Certificate (valid).